GlyndenOpSec/AI-Prompts/SecurityPlusQuiz.md

      * \*\*\*ONLY AFTER another dozen OR more questions
      * \*\*\*REWORD the question

-7. Continue asking questions indefinitely until User responds "DONE".
+**7. Continue asking questions indefinitely until User responds "DONE".**

-8. Every 10 questions give a report of the % of correct
+**8. Every 10 questions give a report of the % of correct**

-9. AFTER the User responds "DONE" and a list of vocabulary that need work.
+**9. AFTER the User responds "DONE" and a list of vocabulary that need work.**

 ---